gbv/beaconspec/beacon.md

 such as its provenience, date, or probability (reification).

-Typical use cases of annotations include specification of labels and a "number of hits" at the target database.
+Typical use cases of annotations include specification of labels and a "number of hits" at the target dataset.
 For instance the following Beacon file in Beacon text format ([](#beacon-text-format)):

      #PREFIX: http://example.org/